-Alexander Laban Hinton, Professor of Anthropology and Global Affairs, and UNESCO Chair in Genocide Prevention, Rutgers University, author of Why Did They Kill?
-Cambodia in the Shadow of Genocide
+Alexander Laban Hinton, Professor of Anthropology and Global Affairs, and UNESCO Chair in Genocide Prevention, Rutgers University

 "This is a remarkable book.
 Meierhenrich and Pendas have assembled a wonderful and coherent collection.
 They offer a new understanding of political trials, one which illuminates both the juridical dimensions of political life and the way political meanings shape courts and trials.
 Broad in its historical and cultural sweep, impressive in its scholarship, uniformly persuasive, Political Trials in Theory and History will quickly become a must-read among students of law and politics."

 Austin Sarat, Associate Dean of the Faculty and William Nelson Cromwell Professor of Jurisprudence and Political Science, Amherst College

 "All trials are political.
 Sometimes we see it, sometimes we don’t.
 This collection is a marvelous exploration of that often forgotten fact, demonstrating to us the need to be able to appraise the uses of the criminal law and legal process for many kinds of political ends, some of which we have reason to agree with, while others can only appear as highly dubious.
 This is an intelligent and timely intervention in a field too often shrouded in technicalities."